 Furthermore, an April 2017 study conducted by Earthworks and researchers from Northeastern University’s Social Science Environmental Health Research Institute found that 75 percent of the Karnes County residents they interviewed reported health issues, including migraines and neurological problems, such as memory loss, confusion or lack of focus.
 Fifty percent reported respiratory problems, such as asthma, shortness of breath, pulmonary fibrosis and chronic obstructive pulmonary disease.

-For very young children — including infants — incarcerated in immigrant-family jails, the risk is even more pronounced, as their still-developing lungs are more vulnerable to the chemicals and particulates released during the fracking process.
+For very young children — including infants — confined in family jails, the risk is even more pronounced, as their still-developing lungs are more vulnerable to the chemicals and particulates released during the fracking process.
 While air-quality impacts on children at the Karnes jail haven’t been studied, one local nurse told Earthworks researchers that she has noticed a drastic increase in respiratory problems among schoolchildren in the county.

 Immigrant Detention and NEPA

-The FONSI determined that a more robust Environmental Impact Statement (EIS) for DHS’s family detention program wasn’t needed.
+The finding determined that a more robust Environmental Impact Statement (EIS) for DHS’s family detention program wasn’t needed.
 The family jail at Dilley, however, was determined to have impacts that exceeded those that were assessed under DHS’s programmatic assessment, and underwent a project-level, supplemental assessment of its own.
 DHS again found the jail would have no significant environmental impacts to the surrounding area.
-However, the University of Texas’s (UT) Immigration and Environmental Law clinics charged that this assessment was inadequate, and pressured officials to conduct a more thorough one.
+However, the University of Texas’s Immigration and Environmental Law clinics charged that this assessment was inadequate, and pressured officials to conduct a more thorough one.

 In 2014, the clinics sent a letter to officials at the DHS and EPA arguing that the Dilley jail impacted the environment in ways DHS has failed to consider when it hastily approved the jail without public comment in 2014.
 The clinics requested that DHS prepare a detailed EIS since its supplemental assessment failed to consider issues such as the drawdown and potential contamination of local aquifers; strain on water utilities in Dilley; the risk of permanent hearing loss for detainees due to heavy industrial operations in the area, including fracking; and the risk of respiratory and other illness on detainees.
 The assessment also failed to question the concept of family detention or examine humane alternatives.

-“The impetus for that letter, was a concern that the government — in that case, the Homeland Security Department — was fast-tracking a facility that deserved a full environmental impact analysis, and that the full analysis had been possibly kind of circumvented or sped up in order to … reach a particular deadline,” says Kelly Haragan, who directs UT’s Environmental Law Clinic.
+“The impetus for that letter, was a concern that the government — in that case, the Homeland Security Department — was fast-tracking a facility that deserved a full environmental impact analysis, and that the full analysis had been possibly kind of circumvented or sped up in order to … reach a particular deadline,” says Kelly Haragan, who directs the university’s Environmental Law Clinic.
 “So, we were worried that the plans actually had not been studied and that the full environmental impact wasn’t really evaluated or known.”

 In fact, while the Obama administration released a programmatic assessment for its activities regarding detaining and processing unaccompanied children and families in 2014, the Center for Biological Diversity pointed out in a lawsuit that there hasn’t been a programmatic environmental assessment of DHS’s larger immigration enforcement program since 2001.
 That assessment was conducted under its predecessor, the Immigration and Naturalization Service (INS).